Iran's Guards say launched first military satellite into orbit

 In the latest sabre-rattling, U.S. President Donald Trump said on Wednesday he had instructed the U.S. Navy to fire on Iranian ships if harassed, a week after the United States said 11 vessels from the Guard Corps Navy (IRGCN) came dangerously close to U.S. vessels in the Gulf.
 "I have instructed the United States Navy to shoot down and destroy any and all Iranian gunboats if they harass our ships at sea," Trump wrote in a tweet, hours after Tehran's announcement of the satellite launch.

+Iran immediately reacted by saying that The United States should focus on saving its military from the coronavirus disease "instead of bullying others".
 In early January, top Iranian military commander Qassem Soleimani was killed in a U.S. drone strike in Baghdad.
 Iran retaliated on Jan.
 9 by firing missiles at bases in Iraq where U.S. troops were stationed.
-NUCLEAR DEAL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)